sasrmnj/sas_unit_testing/docs/index.md

     *-- Implement the logic of the assert here --*;
     *-- There are only 2 constraints: set the value of ut_tst_res & ut_tst_det --*;

     *-- ut_tst_res is the result of your test.
-It will be compared to expected_result, if values match, the test is PASS, else the test if FAIL --*;
+It will be compared to expected_result, if values match, the test is PASS, else it is FAIL --*;
     %let ut_tst_res = PASS;

     *-- ut_tst_det provides details of the evaluation of ut_tst_res for the report. --*;
-    *-- It helps to understand why the test result is PASS or FAIL --*;
+    *-- It helps to understand what has been performed so a reviewer can easilty understand why the test result is PASS or FAIL --*;
     %let ut_tst_det = Details about the evaluation of ut_tst_res;

-    *-- Call to ut_log_result is mandatory: it evaluates to status of the test and log the results in a dataset for the reporting module --*;
+    *-- Call to ut_log_result is mandatory: it records the test in a dataset for the reporting module --*;
     %ut_log_result;
 %mend ut_assert_xxx;
 ```